020 7404 9390

 What is a lump sum order?

-These two options may sound the same, but they are not interchangeable terms for the same payment method.
 As per Hamilton v Hamilton [2013] EWCA Civ 13, an order for a series of lump sum payments and an order for a lump sum payable by instalments are two distinct types of orders.
 The label applied to this kind of order can have a significant effect, as an order for a lump sum by instalments can be varied, but an order for a single lump sum or a series of lump sum payments cannot.

 In the recent case BT v CU [2021], the court held that where an order has been made for a lump sum to be paid in instalments for the financial convenience of the payer, this will typically be an order for a lump sum by instalments.
 In contrast, if a party has been ordered to make various payments for different purposes, this will be an order for a series of lump sum payments.

-The benefits of a lump sum order
+The benefit of a lump sum order - Achieving a clean break

 The court will typically prefer to make an order for a lump sum payment rather than spousal maintenance, as it can help achieve a clean break between the parties.
 The advantage of this is that it will cut any financial ties between the parties, meaning that neither party will owe any financial obligations to the other and both parties can move on with financial independence.